 Repayment of home loans for NRIs is permissible through specific sources:

-- By remittance from abroad through recognised banking channels
+By remittance from abroad through recognized banking channels

 Usually, the pre-payment penalty is around 2 per cent of the outstanding house loan.

 Tax deduction benefits on home loan repayments cannot be availed unless the returns are filed in India.
 Tax deduction benefits and implications on property owned in India, under-construction or ready; remains the same for NRIs as in case of Indians.